Designate and Donate — Stocks and Investment Accounts

 How It Works

-- Contact your broker about a TOD (Transfer on Death) form to designate and donate stock.
-Contact your broker or investment account holder about a TOD (Transfer on Death) or beneficiary designation form for mutual funds or other types of investment accounts.
+- Contact your broker or investment account holder about a TOD (Transfer on Death) or beneficiary designation form for mutual funds or other types of investment accounts.
 Our tax ID is: 93-6022772.

 - You receive an income tax deduction for the fair market value of the securities on the date of transfer, no matter what you originally paid for them.